Screening

 Your thyroid plays a role in many of your body's functions, including metabolism, blood circulation, sleep, mood, temperature regulation, and reproduction.
 If your thyroid isn't working correctly, your health and well-being may suffer.

 Thyroid disease affects as many as 20 million Americans, and more than half remain undiagnosed because symptoms are often similar to other medical conditions.
+Only 50% of women under 45 years of age with hypothyroidism are treated and these rates are even lower among men.
 If you're experiencing any of the common signs and symptoms of thyroid disease, speak with your health care professional about screening your thyroid while checking for other medical conditions.

 During your medical appointment, your health care professional or endocrinologist may perform several screening tests to evaluate your thyroid health, including: